DavidMorano/rightcore/testpingstat/README.txt

 TESTPINGSTAT

 This program tests the update capability of the PINGSTAT program.
 It uses the PINGSTATMSG object as the interface to the program.

+Synopsis:
-$ testpingstat.x hostname
+$ testpingstat.x <hostname>